Skip to content

 What happens next?

-Are there any other costs?
+Are there any other charges?

 When buying villas in Marrakech, buyers will have to cover several costs in addition to the price of the property.